Learn more about Matariki: Regional EconomicDevelopment Strategy for Hawke's Bay.

 Whakaki Catchment Project – this is a Ministry of Primary Industries project involving the Regional Council and Wairoa District Council.
 It seek to identify problems and investment opportunities for a 6,000ha catchment with severe soil erosion and water quality issues.
 Possible solutions include tourism, sustainable land use and land use change (horticulture) and climate change mitigation.
 Close to $100,000 is being sought for a co-design approach, expected to take 4 to 6 months, which has the potential to be the catalyst for a full business case, which will in turn enable an application for funding from various sources.

 MPI staff and contractors have commenced engagement with landowners and Whakaki lake stakeholders.

-Both projects will be presenting updates to HBRC Environment & Services Committee on 12 July.
+Both projects will be presenting updates to the Regional Council Environment & Services Committee on 12 July.

 Work is yet to get underway on this project.

 Disclaimers and Copyright